-If the motivated cognition account is true, one might expect that high SDO individuals should show the most biased perceptions as the objective degree of inequality they are judging increases (thereby raising the spectre of pressures for change).
+If the motivated cognition account is true, one might expect high SDO individuals to show the most biased perceptions as the objective degree of inequality they are judging increases (thereby raising the spectre of pressures for change).
 Conversely, egalitarians should appear most biased when the objective degree of inequality they were judging decreases (thereby risking that the egalitarian social change they favoured would drop from the social agenda).

-In order to examine this question, Kteily et al. (2017) tested how the perceptions of inequality varied across the objective degrees of hierarchy among those high and low on SDO compared to those “average” in SDO (placing individuals into these categories on the basis of a tertile split).
+In order to examine this question, Kteily et al. (2017) tested how the perceptions of inequality varied across the objective degrees of hierarchy among those high and low on SDO compared to those ‘average’ in SDO (placing individuals into these categories on the basis of a tertile split).
 True enough, as the objective hierarchy being judged became more steep, high SDO individuals’ estimates of the degree of inequality lagged increasingly behind the estimates of those average and low in SDO.
 In contrast, when the objective hierarchy being judged became particularly flat, it was the low SDOs who deviated in their perceptions from high and average SDOs, continuing to see (relatively) high levels of inequality where others didn’t.
 Taken together, these results are highly consistent with a motivated account and, in combination with the other findings, led the authors to settle on motivated cognition as the most plausible explanation for their pattern of results (see Kteily et al., 2017).

 Ideologically motivated perceptions of inequality

 We will now briefly consider how the process of motivated cognition might operate in order to ideologically colour one’s perceptions of inequality.
-Variation in ideological motivation seems to produce different reactions to the same stimuli, influencing which information is considered and how that information is interpreted, thereby shaping judgments about overall degree of inequality.
+Variation in ideological motivation seems to produce different reactions to the same stimuli, influencing which information is considered and how that information is interpreted, thereby shaping judgements about overall degree of inequality.

 When one first encounters information relevant to inequality, ideological motivations may act as a lens, focusing on some stimuli at the cost of others.
 Recent research suggests such selective attention occurs in ways that support previously held beliefs.
 For instance, we are more likely to view and share social media posts from other users that reinforce our political beliefs (Bakshy et al., 2015; Barberá, Jost, Nagler, Tucker, & Bonneau, 2015).
 Balcetis and Dunning (2006) found that motivational states impact the assessment and description of visual stimuli, while Kteily et al. (2017, Studies 3–5) demonstrated the ideological colouring of perceptions of inequality and hierarchy in images.